Exchanging your home (Mutual Exchange)

 If you already have a Homeswapper account, you can log into this and from the dashboard, click on the ‘Apply’ button in the Find a Swap box.

-If you do not have a Homeswapper account, please contact your Neighbourhood Management Officer who will be able to email you a link to sign up.
+If you do not have a Homeswapper account, please contact your Housing Officer who will be able to email you a link to sign up.

 Once you have set up an account you will be able to find out more information on how to use Swaptracker under the Help and Support section.